phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 What about 2 - A script that displays the content of /etc/passwd and /etc/hosts

-Lat lines of a file - A script that displays the last 10 lines of /etc/passwd
+Last lines of a file - A script that displays the last 10 lines of /etc/passwd

+I'd prefer the first ones actually - A script that displays the first 10 lines of /etc/passwd